 Bill has over 25 years of experience in the construction industry, including work as a Field Supervisor, Mechanical Superintendent, Assistant Superintendent and Superintendent.

 Bill graduated from West Orange High School in Winter Garden, Florida and attended South Seminole Community College.
 In 8 years with American Constructors, Bill has been involved with the successful completion of over $174 million dollars of construction in Middle Tennessee and the southeastern United States.
 Significant projects include The Commons at Peabody at Vanderbilt University ($87M), Summit High School ($33M) and Randolph School in Huntsville, Alabama ($27M).
 He was an integral part of our team that completed the new Recreation and Wellness Center at Vanderbilt University ($27M).
-Bill recently converted an existing hospital to a Skilled Nursing Facility for National Healthcare Corporation and is currently constructing the new NHC Maury Regional Medical Center facility in Columbia, Tennessee.
+Bill recently converted an existing hospital to a Skilled Nursing Facility for National Healthcare Corporation, as well as the new NHC Maury Regional Medical Center facility in Columbia, Tennessee.